SkyAllinott/Forecasting-Daily-Temperature/README.md

 Pulling data from Edmonton's Open data portal (https://data.edmonton.ca/Environmental-Services/Weather-Data-Daily-Environment-Canada/s4ws-tdws), I forecast daily weather using a training set of January 1st, 2000 to January 27, 2022.
 I then forecast from January 28th, 2022 to July 26, 2022 (180 days).

 I use Facebook's Prophet model, a seasonal ARIMA model, a feed forward neural network (NNETAR), and an XGBoost model with derived time series features.

+### Understanding this repo:
+The main analytical files (where models are fitted and forecasted) is within the main page.
+I include figures in `./Figures`.
+These contain the forecasts seen below, and the seasonality discussion at the end.

+The `./Data` folder contains the original .csv downloaded, the script to transform it, and the training and test data, should you want it.

 ## Results